 Top Azores hiking trails on São Miguel Island, Azores

-We have gathered our top recommended trails to get you started, and even included a bit of detail and a short description about each so that you can find the one that best fits what you are looking for, or simply choose the description that most calls to your heart.
-The good news is that whatever trail you choose among this list — or any on São Miguel Island for that matter — is a winner that will surely steal your heart and have you working up a sweat!
+We have gathered our top recommended trails to get you started and even included a bit of detail and a short description about each so that you can find the one that best fits what you are looking for, or simply choose the description that most calls to your heart.
+The good news is that whatever trail you choose from this list — or any on São Miguel Island for that matter — is a winner that will surely steal your heart and have you working up a sweat!

 Mata do Canário – Sete Cidades Hiking Trail

 Ask anyone who has already visited São Miguel Island and most likely one of the very first things that they will rave about is the stunning Sete Cidades.
 Indeed, it is one of the Green Island's most beloved treasures and is a spectacular natural landscape riddled with hiking trails, among which this is a popular one.
 At a healthy distance of just under 12 km total, this trail will take the average hiker around 3 hours to complete.
-And although it is lengthy, the beautiful hike is filled to the brim with some of the most breathtaking views you will ever see in your lifetime — views of sparkling turquoise lakes, epic overlooks, and idyllic mountains, rollings hills, and bucolic pastures and farmland.
+And although it is lengthy, the beautiful hike is filled to the brim with some of the most breathtaking views you will ever see in your lifetime — views of sparkling turquoise lakes, epic overlooks, idyllic mountains, rollings hills, and bucolic pastures and farmland.
 Even more good news is that the entire route is well marked, ensuring you won’t get lost amid all of the lovely landscapes and lakes.

 Praia – Lagoa do Fogo Hiking Trail

-Also boasting quite a distance for avid hikers to explore, this trail comes in at around 11 kilometers, but is a bit more intricate and a bit higher difficulty level (medium), so it will most likely take the average hiker around 4 hours to complete (round trip).
+Also boasting quite a distance for avid hikers to explore, this trail comes in at around 11 kilometers but is a bit more intricate and has a bit higher difficulty level (medium), so it will most likely take the average hiker around 4 hours to complete (round trip).
 This trail is not for the faint of heart, and its steep incline in spots will definitely make you work for the reward of the views of Lagoa do Fogo offered (which are more than worth the climb).
 The actual name of the trail — Lagoa do Fogo — translates to “Lake/Lagoon of Fire,” which is an apt moniker as it is a volcanic crater lake that is actually a part of the Água de Pau Massif composite volcano.
 Fun fact: For those who don’t know, crater lakes are actually lakes formed due to volcanic activity or a collapse due to a volcanic explosion.
-Apart from that exciting history, this trail is mesmerizing enough in its own rite to justify its spot on our top hikes in São Miguel Island list.
+Apart from that exciting history, this trail is mesmerizing enough in its own right to justify its spot on our top hikes in São Miguel Island list.

 Lagoa das Furnas Hiking Trail

 Just under 10 km in length, this is an easy, flat loop trail that begins in the sleepy town of Furnas and winds around the wonderland that is Furnas Lake.
-With well marked indicators and easy to read signage the entire route, this trail is picturesque enough for even the most avid hikers to enjoy, yet offers an excellent option for those wanting more of a lovely, less intense nature walk amid some of the most gorgeous, fairytale-like landscapes in the world.
-And speaking of fairy tales, perhaps the highlight to the entire trail (or one of them!) is the romantic, gothic-looking Hermitage of Nossa Senhora das Vitórias that you will pass en route.
+With well-marked indicators and easy-to-read signage the entire route, this trail is picturesque enough for even the most avid hikers to enjoy, yet offers an excellent option for those wanting more of a lovely, less intense nature walk amid some of the most gorgeous, fairytale-like landscapes in the world.
+And speaking of fairy tales, perhaps the highlight of the entire trail (or one of them!) is the romantic, gothic-looking Hermitage of Nossa Senhora das Vitórias that you will pass en route.
 This absolute gem is a beautiful Neo-Gothic chapel that was built right on the lakeside shore all the way back in the 1800s by a local landowner named José Do Canto in honor of his wife who had recently fallen gravely ill.
 It's actually quite a romantic story, and Do Canto and his wife are actually buried next to each other in this very chapel.

 As you continue walking along the lake, you will arrive at another highlight — Caldeiras da Lagoa — where you will literally see smoke creeping into the sky, being pumped into the air by the volcanic vents.
 If you are lucky, may even catch some locals taking advantage of the high ground temperatures in the steam vents themselves in order to cook a local favorite dish in the actual ground!